casareafer2908/sugar_meter/README.md

 To build the app you need to create your own firebase project, add an app and generate your own google-services.json/GoogleService-Info.plist

-Firebase is shows a pretty straightforward steps list when you create your own firebase app: https://support.google.com/firebase/answer/7015592?hl=en#zippy=%2Cin-this-article
+Firebase shows a pretty straightforward steps list when you create your own firebase app: https://support.google.com/firebase/answer/7015592?hl=en#zippy=%2Cin-this-article

 ------